 Anda Rottenberg is an art historian, critic and curator.
 Founder of the EGIT Art Foundation, she has been director of the National Gallery of Art, in Warsaw, and has curated the Polish art section at numerous Biennials and international exhibitions.
 She is also a member of the International Association of Art Critics, the International Manifesta Foundation and the Germinations Foundation.

-Instituto Polaco de Cultura, Museo Reina Sofía and Fundación Banco Santander
+- Organized by: Instituto Polaco de Cultura, Museo Reina Sofía and Fundación Banco Santander

 LOT Polish Airlines